 - 1 360g -pkg fresh lasagna noodles * I use Olivieri (* can substitute oven ready but do not recommend)

 - 2-3 cups grated mozzarella cheese ( about a 400 g pkg)

-Brown ground beef and onion in large pot.
+- Brown ground beef and onion in large pot or in a deep, large skillet over medium-high heat.
 Add water, oregano, mushrooms, tomato sauce and tomato paste and garlic and simmer for 15 minutes

-In a separate bowl, (washed and dried) spinach with parmesan cheese and cottage cheese.
+- In a separate medium bowl, (washed and dried) spinach with parmesan cheese and cottage cheese.

-Pour 1/2 the meat sauce in bottom of pan and spread evenly.
-And cover with a layer of 1/2 the noodles (until all covered).
+- Pour ½ the meat sauce in bottom of pan and spread evenly.
+And cover with a layer of ½ the uncooked noodles (until all covered).
 Spread all the cottage cheese mixture over the noodles; then cover with the remaining noodles.
-Top with remaining meat sauce.
+Top with remaining sauce.